 The following discussion of the predicted pedestrian wind conditions for the subject site is accompanied by Figures 3A-4B, which illustrate wind conditions at grade level for the proposed and existing massing scenarios.
+Figures 5A-5B illustrate wind conditions over the amenity terrace serving the proposed development at Level 4.
 Conditions are presented as continuous contours of wind comfort and correspond to the various comfort classes noted in Section 4.4.